-This year, authenticity was in like never before (hello, BeReal) and relatability became more important than ever (goodbye, filters).
+Last year, authenticity was in like never before (hello, BeReal) and relatability became more important than ever (goodbye, overuse of filters).

-In 2023, we're predicting an even bigger shift towards community-led content and originality.
+In 2023, these themes trend onward with a heavy shift towards community-led content and originality.

-Keep reading for the top social media trends to inspire your social media strategy in 2023.
+Keep reading for the top social media trends to keep on your radar in 2023.

-If video is more your style, check out our YouTube video outlining a few social media predictions:
+And if video is more your style, check out our YouTube video outlining a few social media must-knows:

 Trend #1: Less Copy & Paste Trends

 In 2022, hopping on trends was a key strategy for growing on TikTok and Instagram.